aminrj/aminrj.github.io/_posts/2026-06-06-agent-security-scorecard.md

 ## What most teams miss

-From what I have seen, the most common gap is not prompt injection.
+I keep running into the same pattern.
+The most common gap is not prompt injection.
 It is identity.

 Teams spend hours hardening their LLM prompts and forget that every agent running with shared credentials and broad permissions is a walking privilege escalation.
 A compromised agent with a shared service account does not just leak data.
 It becomes the attacker.